apache/iotdb/docs/SystemDesign/DataQuery/QueryFundamentals.md

 It should be noted that, in the following query documents, we tend to use `seq file` to represent Sequential files for short.
 For un-sequential ones we use `unseq file`.
 Sometimes `unordered file` or `out-of-order file` are also used as aliases of un-sequential files.

-## General process of reading TsFile
+## General process of reading TsFile and other memory data

 The multi-level structure of TsFile is introduced in [TsFile](../TsFile/TsFile.md).
 For each timeseries, we always follow the query routine across 5 levels: TsFileResource -> TimeseriesMetadata -> ChunkMetadata -> IPageReader -> BatchData